How to add a shareholder to a limited company in EstoniaWhatsApp

 The standard ways to add a shareholder to your limited company

-If it’s not possible for a shareholder to attend the notary meeting, the only alternative has been through the use of ‘power of attorney’.
+If a shareholder can’t attend the notary meeting, the only alternative has been through the use of ‘power of attorney’.
 This will save a trip to a notary in Estonia, but it’s still just another layer of hassle and expense to involve a business services provider, in addition to a notary.
-In fact, you’ll probably need to pay for a foreign notary too because documents from most countries will need to be apostilled by the designated authority.
+You’ll probably need to pay for a foreign notary too because documents from most countries will need to be apostilled by the designated authority.

 The notary fees in Estonia are regulated by law and are quite low for small share transfers, but this also means that Estonian notaries do not want to perform these cheap transactions with foreigners.
 This means that you could wait a month to get an appointment.